🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 ✔ Photocopy of your passport (kept all these things together in your backpack)

-✔ Cash for deposit or remaining retreat fees
+✔ Cash for deposit (USD or send through Wise @Reshinnika) or remaining retreat fees

 ✔ Extra cash for: